zaktech96/aipodcast-newsletter/packages/create-titan/README.md

 Once you've made your changes:

-To update the package, make sure you are in the directory `packages/create-titan` and then run `pnpm version patch` to update the version number.
+To update the package, make sure you are in the directory `packages/create-titan` and then run `bun version patch` to update the version number.

-Then build the package: `pnpm build`
+Then build the package: `bun build`

-Then, run `pnpm publish --no-git-checks` to publish the new version to NPM.
+Then, run `bun publish --no-git-checks` to publish the new version to NPM.